 Certificates can be used in other contexts only to the extent of what is allowed by the applicable legislation and not in conflict with the CPS.

 1.5 Policy Administration

 1.5.1 Organization Administering the Document

-This CP and all public documents belonging to Multicert PKI are managed by the Authentication Working Group:
+This CP and all public documents belonging to Multicert PKI are managed by the Authentication Working Group, whose contacts are indicated in section 1.5.2.